mochi-hpc/mochi-margo/doc/instrumentation.md

 ## Usage

+Note that all instrumentation output files described below will be emitted in the current working directory of the program by default.
+You can specify an alternative directory with the `MARGO_OUTPUT_DIR` environment variable or the `output_dir` json parameter.

 Diagnostics can be enabled in two ways:
 * At program startup, setting the env variable `MARGO_ENABLE_DIAGNOSTICS` to `1`.
 * At run time by calling the `margo_diag_start()` any